-For Freedom Ride Services in Greater New Haven or Greater Bridgeport contact Metro Taxi.
+For Freedom Ride Services in Greater New Haven or Greater Bridgeport contact M7.
 To be eligible, an individual must meet the definition of “disabled” under the Americans with Disabilities Act.
 Greater New Haven Transit District (GNHTD) and Greater Bridgeport Transit District (GBTD) staff will interview individuals for eligibility.
 For applications and program details please contact the following:

 For the New Haven area, please call: 203-288-6282 x-2518